faxaroo-logo.svgOne-Time Fax (866) 620-3220 Login

 Understanding the SMS Marketing Laws in the U.S.

-Updated Mar 7th, 2025 - 3 mins
+Updated Jul 10th, 2025 - 3 min read

 Sign Up

 Are you trying out SMS marketing in your business for the first time?
 Ready to see how a new communications channel can help to grow your opt-in list, improve sales and boost your business’ bottom line?
 Great!
 However, before you jump right in, you first need to understand the SMS marketing laws within the U.S. and how they can impact your marketing efforts.
+With approximately sixty-five percent of the global population actively using text messaging, SMS marketing presents a massive opportunity for direct engagement, but it also comes with legal responsibilities.

-Marketing through electronic commercial messages, such as SMS, MMS or instant message that offers, advertises or promotes a business, goods or service is governed by the Telephone Consumer Protection Act (TCPA) and the Can-Spam Act.
+In the US, marketing through electronic commercial messages, such as SMS, MMS or instant message that offers, advertises or promotes a business, goods or service is governed by the Telephone Consumer Protection Act (TCPA) and the Can-Spam Act.
 These laws set out what you can and can’t do when it comes to setting up and launching your SMS campaign.

 As the law is pretty text-heavy, we’ve set out the key points below on what you need to follow and understand when sending any form of SMS marketing to your audience.